impulse-ml/impulse-ml-recommender-php-documentation/1_problem_motivation.md

 ### 1. Problem motivation

-##### Do i need Impulse - Recommender, the Recommender System?
+##### Do i need Impulse-ML: Recommender, the Recommender System?
-If you are a PHP developer who maintains any PHP social application and you want to predict the "rating" or "preference" that a user would give to an item the Impulse - Recommender is library that you might consider to use!
+If you are a PHP developer who maintains any PHP social application and you want to predict the "rating" or "preference" that a user would give to an item the Impulse-ML: Recommender is library that you might consider to use!
-In further readings I will show you how to use Impulse - Recommender and give you a hint on how to choose parameters which makes the predictions more accurate.
+In further readings I will show you how to use Impulse-ML: Recommender and give you a hint on how to choose parameters which makes the predictions more accurate.